smucclaw/l4-lp/README.md

    5. Convert the function application into a predicate application, using the fresh variable as the output variable.

-   Note that we rely heavily on Meander's context-sensitive rewriting features
+   Note that we rely heavily on Meander
    (like the [$ macro](https://cljdoc.org/d/meander/epsilon/0.0.421/doc/operator-overview#subtree-search-))
-   to conveniently manipulate nested terms and their evaluation contexts.
+   to conveniently manipulate nested terms and their contexts.

 ## SWI-Prolog based rule engine runtime
 We implement a rule engine runtime in SWI-Prolog,